top of page

 OASIS OF ATLANTA DESERT OF GEORGIA

-A ritual with rules and regulations were prepared and approved.
-Thus the Daughters started a journey down the lanes of times.
-The vast wheel of time has turned onward and Nabbar Court No. 123 has reached its fifty-three year milestone.
+A ritual with rules and regulations was prepared and approved.
+Thus, the Daughters started a journey down the lanes of time.
+The vast wheel of time has turned onward, and Nabbar Court No. 123 has reached its fifty-three year milestone.
 Our journey began and proceeds as follows:

 The first officers were: